bcrusco/Forward-Plus-Renderer/README.md

 ## Overview

-As we learned from the paper, Forward+: Bringing Deferred Lighting to the Next Level, the three main stages of a Forward+ renderer are the depth prepass, light culling, and the final shading.
+As we learned from the paper, "Forward+: Bringing Deferred Lighting to the Next Level", the three main stages of a Forward+ renderer are the depth prepass, light culling, and the final shading.
 These are the three main stages we used in our Farward+ Renderer.

 ### Depth Prepass